VILLAINS

 Hank Henshaw was the lone survivor of the crew of the Space Shuttle Excalibur's encounter with solar radiation.
 Henshaw blamed SUPERMAN for his transition into a bodyless mind, and poses as the Cyborg Superman in an ongoing attempt at revenge.

-Booster Gold met Hank Henshaw, Terri Henshaw, and Jim Garrison & Steven while investigating an attempt to alter the history of the ill-fated flight of the U.S.S.
+Booster Gold met Hank Henshaw, his wife Terri Henshaw, Jim Garrison, and Steven while investigating an attempt to alter the history of the ill-fated flight of the U.S.S.
 Excalibur Space Shuttle.
 It would not be until the midst of the destruction of Coast City by the villainous Mongul that Booster Gold would actually confront Henshaw as Cyborg Superman.